gtonkinhill/panaroo/docs/post/coevolution.md

                         Panaroo
   -o OUTPUT_DIR, --out_dir OUTPUT_DIR
-                        location of an output directory --tree TREE_FILE      phylogeny in newick format for weigting samples to control for population structure --clusters CLUSTER_FILE
+                        location of an output directory --tree TREE_FILE      phylogeny in newick format for weighting samples to control for population structure --clusters CLUSTER_FILE
-                        sample clusters for weigting to control for population structure. format: 'sample_name,cluster_id'
+                        sample clusters for weighting to control for population structure. format: 'sample_name,cluster_id'
 ```